FawnRescue/frontend/README.md

   </p>
 </p>

+## Overview
-This is a Kotlin Multiplatform project targeting Android, iOS, Desktop.
+This is a Kotlin Multiplatform project for the mobile app of the FawnRescue project targeting Android, iOS, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: